 How should you serve the Paprika Pork?

-Is this Paprika Pork an authentic Hungarian Recipe?
+Is this pork with paprika an authentic Hungarian Recipe?

-With the generous amount of paprika and the addition of sour cream, there’s no doubt this is is a Hungarian-inspired recipe, but I am definitely not claiming it’s an authentic Hungarian recipe.
+With the generous amount of paprika and the addition of sour cream, there’s no doubt this is is a Hungarian-inspired recipe!
+But I’m definitely not claiming it’s an authentic Hungarian recipe.
 I do recommend the use of Hungarian paprika though, preferably Szeged Sweet Paprika (affiliate link) which has been my favorite for years.

 Pork with Paprika, Mushrooms, and Sour Cream will definitely keep in the fridge well for at last 4 or 5 days, so don’t be scared to make the whole amount even if you’re not cooking for many people.
 If you’re making more than will be eaten at once, reheat gently so the sour cream doesn’t separate.